pasqal-io/pasqal-cloud/sdk/README.md

-# cloud-sdk is now pasqal-cloud
+# pasqal-sdk is now pasqal-cloud

 This package has been renamed.
 Use `pip install pasqal-cloud` instead.